On this page

 Examples of Charlotte Nursing Schools with This Program

 Attending an online nursing program in Charlotte, NC, is an excellent option if you need the flexibility to learn at your own pace and have the discipline and focus to complete your degree outside a traditional classroom.
+It also makes it much easier to continue working while in school.
 If you’re looking to complete a degree that doesn’t require a practicum, you can likely find a nursing school in Charlotte that offers an online option.
 If you do need to complete clinical experiences, this part of the degree will need to take place in person.
-In the case of advanced degrees such as a DNP or PhD, the school may require you to join for some in-person learning intensives.
+In the case of advanced degrees such as a DNP or PhD, the school may require you to join your peers on campus for some in-person learning intensives.
 These usually happen on the weekends to accommodate busy schedules.

 FAQs About Online Nursing Programs in Charlotte, NC